oapi-codegen/oapi-codegen/README.md

   ```

   And this code will be added to your handler:

-  In the example above, the following middleware calls will be added to your handler:
   ```golang
   // Operation specific middleware func (siw *ServerInterfaceWrapper) GetPets(c *gin.Context) {